Dynatrace/Dynatrace-Cordova-Ionic-Monitoring/README.md

 1. Checkout or download the project content
 2. Installation of all necessary project modules: In the project directory execute the command `npm install`
+3. Build the project for the first time.
+Use the command *ionic build*.
+This has to be done because of an Ionic Bug.
+If you want to add a platform without building the application at least once, the process will fail with the message *"Error: Current working directory is not a Cordova-based project."*.
 3. Add a desktop platform: Enter the command `ionic platform add browser`
 4. **Not necessary**: Add a mobile platform (e.g. Android) - Enter the command `ionic platform add Android`